blubitz/Euclids-Elements/Book 1.md

 8. A plain angle is an inclination of two lines that touch each other, but the two lines must not be able to form a single straight line after joining, or else there will be no angle.

-9. If the lines which contain the angle are right (straight) lines, then the angle is called a rightlined angle.
+9. If the lines which contain the angle are right (straight) lines, then the angle is called a `rightlined angle`.

-10. If a right (straight) line standing on another right (straight) line marks two equal angles on both sides, then either of those angles are right angles, and the right (straight) line that stands errected is called a perpendicular line to the other line.
+10. If a right (straight) line standing on another right (straight) line marks two equal angles on both sides, then either of those angles are `right angles`, and the right (straight) line that stands errected is called a perpendicular line to the other line.

-11. An obtuse angle is an angle greater than a right angle.
+11. An `obtuse angle` is an angle greater than a right angle.

-12. An acute angle is an angle less than a right angle.
+12. An `acute angle` is an angle less than a right angle.

 13. A limit or term is the end of every thing.